HariBhanu/frontend-interview-preparation/README.md

 Q183.
 Explain the Life cycle methods in Functional Components Q184.
 Explain the MVC of the React Application
 Q185.
 Is React a Library or Framework
+Q186.
+Display the string elements coming from a URL in react Q187.
+How to invoke a function from a super nested Child Component, when the function is defined in the Parent Component Q188.
+What are functional Components and Class components Q189.
+Define Hooks
+Q190.